abhiTronix/vidgear/README.md

 &nbsp;

-# Donations
+# Donations and Sponsorships

 <div align="center">
    <img src="https://abhitronix.github.io/vidgear/latest/assets/images/help_us.png" alt="PiGear" width="50%" />
    <p><i>VidGear is free and open source and will always remain so. ❤️</i></p>
 </div>

 It is something I am doing with my own free time.
 But so much more needs to be done, and I need your help to do this.
-For just the price of a cup of coffee, you can make a difference 🙂
+For just the price of a cup of coffee 🍵, you can make a difference 🤝

 <a href='https://ko-fi.com/W7W8WTYO' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://cdn.ko-fi.com/cdn/kofi1.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>

+You can also become a sponsor via [__GitHub Sponsors__](https://github.com/sponsors/abhiTronix) by clicking the button below:

+<iframe src="https://github.com/sponsors/abhiTronix/button" title="Sponsor abhiTronix" height="32" width="114" style="border: 0; border-radius: 6px;"></iframe>

+Thanks a million! 💖

 &nbsp;